-Learn How to Authorize a Device for History Chanel
+How to Activate a Device at the History Authorize Portal

 - History network contact information is available

-Any network that provokes as much curiosity as does the History Channel is sure to have a decent sized market for the online streaming of its content (to put it lightly!).
-However, with such a big market comes the need for a convenient way to bring program streaming to waiting (and likely VERY appreciative) eyes’ of the masses.
+Any network that provokes as much curiosity as does the History Channel is sure to have a decent sized market for online streaming of its content (to put it lightly!).
+However, with such a big market comes the need for a convenient way for the channel to bring streaming to the waiting (and likely VERY appreciative) eyes’ of the masses.
 That’s precisely where the History Authorize page comes into play.
-The process for getting a device ready for streaming can be initiated by selecting the type of device being used (Amazon Fire TV, Roku, or Apple TV).
-Once a device has been chosen a TV provider must be confirmed before entering the activation code.
-Users who don’t see the desired provider on the featured list (AT&T U-verse, Spectrum, Xfinity, Cox, DIRECTV, DIRECTV NOW, Dish, Frontier, Mediacom, Hulu, Verizon, and Optimum are featured) can use the drop down list posted at the History Authorize page to view a complete list of all providers that are currently available.
+In order to begin streaming, the user must first select the type of device they are using (Amazon Fire TV, Roku, or Apple TV).
+Once a device has been chosen, the user must then confirm a TV provider before they enter the activation code.

 Thought Provoking Shows Airing on the History Channel